I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksstreampointeradvance.md

 <p><b>KsStreamPointerAdvance </b>returns STATUS_SUCCESS to indicate a successful advancement.
 It returns an error code otherwise.
 STATUS_DEVICE_NOT_READY is the most often returned error code and often indicates that locking the stream pointer after advancement failed.
 In other words, <i>StreamPointer</i> references the last frame in the queue.</p>

 ## -remarks
 <p>If <i>StreamPointer</i> is locked at call-time, AVStream unlocks it before advancing it.
 Once advanced, the stream pointer is placed back into its original state (locked or unlocked) on the new frame.</p>

 <p>An attempt to advance a stream pointer that is unlocked always succeeds and returns STATUS_SUCCESS.
 Since the stream pointer is not locked, there is no way to determine if the stream pointer references actual data.
 The minidriver must attempt a lock to determine if the newly advanced stream pointer references a data frame or not.</p>

-<p>Also see <a href="NULL">Stream Pointers</a>.</p>

-<p>If <i>StreamPointer</i> is locked at call-time, AVStream unlocks it before advancing it.
-Once advanced, the stream pointer is placed back into its original state (locked or unlocked) on the new frame.</p>

-<p>An attempt to advance a stream pointer that is unlocked always succeeds and returns STATUS_SUCCESS.
-Since the stream pointer is not locked, there is no way to determine if the stream pointer references actual data.
-The minidriver must attempt a lock to determine if the newly advanced stream pointer references a data frame or not.</p>